trypolski/regexies/README.md

 # Regexies

 The library includes a list of popular regex functions for every project usage.
-If you are lazy enough to create your own regular expressions or bored to move regex helper function from project to project (like me) than Regexies is a good choise.
+If you are lazy enough to create your own regular expressions or bored to move regex helper functions from project to project (like me) than Regexies is a good choise.

 ## Install
 Install using npm: